Anxiety’s Many Causes and Manifestations

 Imagination and Anxiety

-And if we discover that control over our present reality is an illusion, an appearance – that we are not, in fact, in control of the outcomes of our actions – then it becomes very easy to just let things be as they are.
+As well, if we discover that control over our present reality is an illusion, an appearance – that we are not, in fact, not so much in control of the outcomes of our actions – then it becomes very easy to just let things be as they are.
 We can let go of worrying about future circumstances that are not within our power to control anyway.
 But this requires a visceral kind of knowledge, and perhaps a bit of meditation and Self-inquiry.

 An Anxious Scenario